A Traditional Scottish Halloween

 One of the witches has taken his fancy, young Nannie who’s dancing with an extra short skirt on.
 The occasion makes Tam take leave of his senses and he cries out “Weel done Cutty Sark”.
 Suddenly the lights go out and the witches storm out of Alloway Kirk to grab him.
 Kicking his horse Meg into a gallop, Tam just makes it over Doon bridge where the witches aren’t able to cross.
 All that’s left behind is Meg’s tail in Nannie’s hand.

 I would highly recommend reading the whole poem because it’s a true masterpiece in horror stories.
-You can find it here.
+You can find it here or watch it below!

 Scottish Halloween Story – Sawney Bean